Troy - Abraham E. Bolgatz, age ninety two, died peacefully at his home in Troy on October 1, 2019.

 The family moved next to Troy, and then West Sand Lake, and then back to Troy.
 During this time, Abe enjoyed lengthy careers at Hudson Valley Community College and at SUNY Albany's Professional Development Program.
 Additionally, he served on many not-for-profit boards, including the United Way, The Eddy, Equinox, Rensselaer County Co-Operative Extension, the Interfaith Shelter, and Oakwood Cemetery.
 Abe very much appreciated all his colleagues through these many years.

 Abe was a loving son, husband, father, grandfather, uncle and cousin.
 He is survived by his wife, Jean Findlay Bolgatz, his son Aaron, of Boulder Colorado, his daughter Jane, of New York City; daughters-in-law, Rebekah and MaryLynne; three grandchildren, Eliza, MacLeay and Wrye; and nieces and nephews.
 He was predeceased by his brother, Norman.
 Abe will be sorely missed, but his humor and caring will never be forgotten by those who knew him.

 A memorial service for Abe will be held at the Gardner Earl Chapel, Oakwood Cemetery, Oakwood Avenue, Troy, at 2 pm on Saturday, October 19, 2019.
 In lieu of flowers, donations may be sent to a charity of one's choice, or to The Community Hospice Rensselaer County (Gift Processing Center) 310 S. Manning Blvd.
 Albany, NY 12208.

-To send flowers to Abraham's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Abraham Elizer Bolgatz, please visit our floral store.

 The Community Hospice (Gift Processing Center)